Is It Safe To Drive With a Leaking Battery

 For this step, you can use a paper towel.
 You need to carefully wipe out all the acid and place the paper towels in a plastic bag or plastic container.
 You can put the paper towel in the same bag or container with the leaked battery.

-Once the battery is secured into the plastic bag or plastic container, go to the local recycling center and dispose the battery.
+Once the battery is secured into the plastic bag or plastic container, go to the local recycling center and dispose of the battery.
 If your battery is leaking, it is no longer useful to you.
-It has to be disposed safely because it is dangerous.
+It has to be disposed of safely because it is dangerous.